almereyda/awesome-starred/README.md

 - [tiny-ILS](https://github.com/Joe-Appleby/tiny-ILS) - A very small library system intended to run on a pi and use 1D barcodes to manage log in and book checked out material.
 A catalogue will follow later on.
 - [shireframe](https://github.com/tsx/shireframe) - Declarative wireframes for programmers, based on web technologies.
 Pull requests are welcome!
 - [outlinejs](https://github.com/oeg-upm/outlinejs) - Draw an outline or roadmap for a workflow
-- [geojsonhint](https://github.com/mapbox/geojsonhint) - Validate GeoJSON against the specification
+- [geojsonhint](https://github.com/mapbox/geojsonhint) - IMPORTANT: development of this project has been paused, see the README (Validate GeoJSON against the specification)
 - [upcoming-www](https://github.com/upcoming/upcoming-www) - Upcoming.org Site
 - [neo](https://github.com/f0x52/neo) - Matrix React.js webclient
 - [joi](https://github.com/hapijs/joi) - :office: Object schema validation